aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLS via Java or Online App" h2="On Premise Java API to export PPSX to XLS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PPSX file to XLS can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of components that provides a wide range of features for manipulating various file formats.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which can be used to convert PPSX to XLS.

+The process of converting PPSX to XLS involves two steps.
+In the first step, you can use Aspose.Slides for Java to export the PPSX file to HTML.
+Aspose.Slides for Java is a powerful component that enables you to manipulate PowerPoint presentations in various ways.
+It provides a wide range of features for creating, editing, and converting presentations.

+In the second step, you can use Aspose.Cells for Java to convert the HTML file to XLS.
+Aspose.Cells for Java is a powerful component that enables you to manipulate spreadsheets in various ways.
+It provides a wide range of features for creating, editing, and converting spreadsheets.

-You can convert PPSX file to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+By using Aspose.Total for Java, you can easily convert PPSX to XLS in two steps.
+First, you can use Aspose.Slides for Java to export the PPSX file to HTML.
+Secondly, you can use Aspose.Cells for Java to convert the HTML file to XLS.
+Aspose.Total for Java provides a wide range of features for manipulating various file formats, making it an ideal choice for converting PPSX to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}